Krystal (film): Plot

 Taylor Ogburn is an 18-year-old who suffers from PAT, a type of arrhythmia.
-Living in the South, his family are all creative: his brother Campbell is an artist, his father Wyatt a writer, and his mother Poppy a poet.
+Living in the South, his family is all creative: his brother Campbell is an artist, his father Wyatt a writer, and his mother Poppy a poet.

-In a flashback, we see Taylor as a young boy where he has his first PAT attack.
-He was running with his dog, when a man hit him with his car.
-He laid down next to him in the road.
+In a flashback, Taylor is shown as a young boy when he has his first PAT attack.
+He was running with his dog when a man hit him with his car.
+He laid down next to him on the road.

-Taylor's second incident occurred when seeing a cartoon of a devil figure in a girlie magazine, who looked like the man who hit his dog.
+Taylor's second incident occurred when he saw a cartoon of a devil figure in a girlie magazine, who looked like the man who hit his dog.
 He had a panic attack, running through the house, screaming that the devil was in the attic.
-Taylor's dad rationalized the attack, pushing the idea from one his books, discussing the redemptive power of prayer and meditation.
+Taylor's dad rationalized the attack, pushing the idea from one of his books, discussing the redemptive power of prayer and meditation.
 From that moment on, Taylor is sheltered from anything that could trigger an attack.
 He isn't to go to college, as there would be too many potential triggers.

-On the beach, a beautiful 30+ year old asks Taylor for help getting a ride, and his sudden surge in feelings triggers an attack.
-Kristal accompanies him to the hospital, and he won't let go of her hand.
+On the beach, a beautiful 30+-year-old asks Taylor for help getting a ride, and his sudden surge in feelings triggers an attack.
+Krystal accompanies him to the hospital, and he won't let go of her hand.
 Being in the hospital makes her light-headed, so she passes out.

-The next day, in Campbell's studio, they talk about their beliefs in love, god and satan.
+The next day, in Campbell's studio, they talk about their beliefs in love, god, and satan.
 None of which his brother believes in.
 Then, at work at the art gallery, he asks Vera about love.
 She tells him he'll know one day, then leaves for her AA meeting.

 Left in charge, upon seeing Krystal from afar, Taylor closes up shop to follow her.
 He wanders into her and Vera's AA meeting.
 Krystal is the main speaker, so she describes herself as an "ex-hooker-stripper-junkie-alcoholic".
 Approaching her after, she turns down Taylor's invite for a coffee.
 She sees he looks light-headed again, which he denies.
 Afterwards, he determines he has fallen in love with her.